 Text books are provided free of cost to students in rural and hilly areas in the State as purchase of text books in difficult for their parents due to poverty.
-An outlay of Rs.
-49.00 lakh has been sanctioned for tribal area and Rs.
-3.50 lakhs for outside areas.

 Though proposed, the State Government has also decided to provide free text books under Sarva Shiksha Abhiyan scheme to al; students in standard 1 to 8 in Z.P. schools and all Private Aided Schools.

-3. Special facilities to SC/ST students in primary schools in Educationally Backward areas: -

-To increase enrollment and retention of SC/ST students in schools, many incentive schemes are in operation by the Government.
+3. Special facilities to SC/ST students in primary schools in Educationally Backward areas: - To increase enrollment and retention of SC/ST students in schools, many incentive schemes are in operation by the Government.
 Under this, a set of uniform and writing materials supplied free of cost per students in tribal area where literacy rate and enrollment is low.
 An outlay of Rs.
-162.00 lakh has been sanctioned for tribal area &

-Rs.
-143.99 lakh for outside tribal area for Tenth five year plan.
+180.00 lakh has been sanctioned for tribal area & Rs.
+160.00 lakh for outside tribal area.
 The State Government has decided to provide free textbooks under this scheme to students in standard 1 to 4 in Z.P. schools from 103-development block where female literacy is less than that at national level.

-4. Grant to DRDA for construction of school rooms: - Scheme of construction of school rooms has been included in basic needs programme under Universalisation of Primary Education in tribal area.
-Facility of primary school is provided within 1.0 Km. the Government has instituted District Construction Development Fund vide G.R.
-No. PRASHAE/1096/44/96/PRASHI-4 dated 31/3/1998 & PRASHE/1096/44/96 /PRASHI-4 dated 30/6/1999.
+4. Grant to DRDA for construction of school rooms: -

+Scheme of construction of school rooms has been included in basic needs programme under Universalisation of Primary Education in tribal area.
+Facility of primary school is provided within 1.0 Km.
+The Government has instituted District Construction Development Fund vide G.R.
+No. PRASHAE/ 1096/44/96/PRASHI-4 dated 31/03/1998 & PRASHE/1096/44/96 /PRASHI-4 dated 30/06/1999.
 The Government also has increased limit for expenditure on construction of primary school rooms in tribal area.